 Celexa is part of a class of selective serotonin reuptake inhibitors (SSRIs) that are used to treat depression, and which are also used off-label to treat and manage conditions like premenstrual dysphoric disorder; anxiety; panic disorder; body dysmorphic disorder and OCD.
 The CDC estimated in 2012 that around 1 in 10 Americans aged 12 and up are on anti-depressants, with the majority taking SSRIs.

 Unfortunately, Celexa and other SSRI medications have proven to cause unexpected complications and side effects for patients.
 While complications can include suicidal thoughts; difficulty healing after surgery and an irregular heartbeat, one of the most significant complications associated with Celexa is birth defects in infants.
-If you or a loved one has suffered from a birth defect due to the use of Celexa during pregnancy, it is important to contact an experienced Boston defective drug lawyer at the Law Offices of Jeffrey S. Glassman for help in understanding your legal rights.Celexa and Birth Injuries
+If you or a loved one has suffered from a birth defect due to the use of Celexa during pregnancy, it is important to contact an experienced Boston defective drug lawyer at the Jeffrey Glassman Injury Lawyers for help in understanding your legal rights.Celexa and Birth Injuries

 Celexa has been linked to many different birth injuries and there is a significantly increased risk for many serious conditions.
 For example, when a mother takes Celexa during pregnant:

 - The baby is around six times as likely to be born with persistent pulmonary hypertension of the newborn (PPHN).

 - There is three times the risk of an infant developing Pulmonary atresia.

 - There is a five times greater chance the baby will be born with a clubfoot.